mighty-gerbils/gerbil/doc/reference/std/interface.md

 - The `&Closer-close` procedure is the _unchecked_ variant, which expects an exact instance of the interface, extracts the object from the instance and dispatches to the method implementation.
+- The `Reader-close` procedure casts the object to be an exact `Reader` instance and dispatches to `&Reader-close`.
+- The `&Reader-close` procedure dispatches the method to the implementation.
 - The `Reader-read` procedure _checks the contract_, casts the object to an exact instance of `Reader` and dispatches to `&Reader-read`.
 - The `&Reader-read` procedure dispatches the method to the implementation.